 From a purely meteorological point of view, where would you most like to live?

-Dallas, you get severe weather a lot, which makes you job interesting and of course important but you also have the potential of a snow and tropical weather.
+Dallas, you get severe weather a lot, which makes your job interesting and of course important but you also have the potential of snow and tropical weather.

 Is there anything else you’d like to share?

-One of the best part about my story as meteorologist is that I got interested at a young age, like many meteorologist in my industry, for me I was in third grade and my parents gave me a book.
+One of the best parts about my story as a meteorologist is that I got interested at a young age, like many meteorologists in my industry, for me I was in third grade and my parents gave me a book.
 It was called The First Fields Guide To Weather I must have read it a million times and from there I kept reading weather and meteorology books and my passion for this industry continues to this day.